electricimp/examples/AzureTwins/README.md

 ```

-The signature of the callback function is following
+The signature of the callback function is the following

 | Parameter | Description |
 | --------- | ----------- |